pkmn/engine/src/lib/gen1/README.md

 - **Transform**: Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this is not an issue with Disable + Mimic because Mimic happens to replace the same slot).
+Transform also has a bad interaction with Pokémon Showdown's buggy Haze implementation, as Haze on Pokémon Showdown does not copy unmodified stats, leaving the Transformed Pokémon with inccorect stats.
   Furthermore, transforming and then using Mirror Move / Metronome can result in [glitchy behavior and softlocks](https://pkmn.cc/bulba/Transform_glitches#Transform_.2B_Mirror_Move.2FMetronome_PP_error) which Pokémon Showdown does not implement.